 As an out and proud Non Binary, Pansexual I strive for inclusiveness in language and space for my LGBT* siblings.

-In April 2019 I have started work on a workshop for birth workers an other professionals working in the industry to educate and share knowledge on how they can start down the road to be LGBT* competent rather than just Queer friendly.
+In 2020 I have started running workshops for birth workers and other professionals working in the industry to educate and share knowledge on how they can start down the road to be LGBT* competent rather than just Queer friendly.

 I have been invited to speak on many platforms regarding LGBT* incivility in the birthing world - with Badass birth workers with Jen Muir, Speaking with Mars Lord of Abuela Doulas, and with Mark Harris on the popular podcast - Sprogcast.

 I have had an article published by Aims: Birth Beyond the Binary.

 This doesn't mean that I don't support the hetero cis families that approach me,